SOC 2

 Real-World ISO 27001 Cost Scenarios for 2026

 Abstract ranges help with planning.
 Specific scenarios help with budgeting.
-These three models reflect 2026 registrar quotes and current vendor pricing.
+The three models below reflect illustrative 2026 budgets based on mid-range vendor pricing as of audit date.
+Actual costs will vary by registrar, geography, and scope.

 Scenario A: Seed-Stage SaaS (20 Employees)